Admission Information

 Admission to this rigorous and demanding programme will be highly selective.
 The annual intake to the programme is around 10 students, consisting of a maximum of around 5 students recruited by HKU and UCL respectively.

 Applicants for the programme are required to apply via either HKU or UCL using the relevant admissions processes for each university.
-Candidates who submit application to this programme through both processes will be disqualified.
+Applicants who submit application to this programme through both processes will be disqualified.

 Applicants who are interested in applying for the programme via UCL should refer to the website of UCL Law for details.
 Please note that such applicants must take the Law National Aptitude Test (LNAT) before their application being considered by UCL.
 Information about the LNAT is available at the website for undergraduate admissions at UCL Laws.
 Questions regarding application via UCL should be directed to UCL Law.